BawdyAnarchist/quBSD/Future_Development.md

 qb-stat
 	- I like my hardcode setup, but columns sorting and even a generalized setup file might be better
 	- Also the ability to choose which columns are displayed
+	- You should use background colors for the RAM and CPU usage.
+Maybe disk as well

 qb-autosnap
 	- It should look for all snaps older than their qubsd:destroy-date , and reclone them (stale zroots)